Waivers of Inadmissibility for U.S. Immigration

-“Inadmissibility” is a type of denial that can feel completely defeating when pursuing citizenship, a green card or even a temporary visa.
-However, inadmissibility grounds denials are not the end of your application, and you have the opportunity to pursue a waiver of inadmissibility.
+“Inadmissibility” is a denial that can feel completely defeating when pursuing citizenship, a green card, or even a temporary visa.
+However, inadmissibility grounds denials are not the end of your application, and you can seek a waiver of inadmissibility.

-At Robert M. Bell, P.A., we are skilled immigration attorneys who consistently resolve the immigration inadmissibility problems facing our clients.
-We’re dedicated to helping people across Florida move through the immigration process with confidence.
+At Robert M. Bell, P.A., we are skilled immigration attorneys who consistently resolve our clients’ immigration inadmissibility problems.
+We’re dedicated to providing immigration services for people across Florida and helping you confidently move through the process.

 What Does USCIS Deem ‘Inadmissible’?